 Explain to your patients what side effects are normal and which ones are abnormal.
 Instruct them on what to do if they have negative side effects, which ones need emergency room help and which ones need a call to your office.

 Explain exactly how the medicine works with your body to lower blood pressure.
 Explain what can happen if they do not take their medicine.

 Having all this knowledge helps the patient recognize its importance.
 They are more likely to take their medicine as prescribed.
 Both of you will see improved patient health.

 Changes You Can Make

 There are many things you can do as a physician to better explain medications to your patients.
 You can create videos of yourself offering detailed information about medicine.
-You can teach your assistants to become medication educators and each time you prescribe a new medicine, have them meet with the patient.
+You can teach your assistants to share medication education with patients, and each time you prescribe a new medicine, have them meet with the patient.

 One of the best ways to ensure patients understand medications is to start dispensing medications at the point of care.
 Meaning, you become the pharmacist and before they are discharged from your appointment, they have their medication.

 This eliminates pharmacy errors and give you more time to meet with the patient.
 Dispensing programs come with multiple safety and educational benefits for patients, equipping you with better information providing tools to help you empower your patients.

 The advantages of an in-office dispensing program lead to convenience for patients, better access to your office staff, easier refill systems, and better prescription monitoring capabilities for you.